Do you want to keep some emergency food in your car in case of breakdowns, getting stranded, or if you need to bug out?

 Requirements for Car Emergency Food

-Choosing the right emergency food for your car is tricky because it needs to be calorie-dense and able to survive extreme temperatures.
+Choosing the right emergency food for your car is tricky because it needs to be calorie-dense and survive extreme temperatures.

-Heat is a huge problem because the temperature inside your car can quickly get to over 120°F. If the outside air temperature is 95°F, your vehicle can get to 140°F!
+Heat is a huge problem because your car’s temperature can quickly reach over 120°F. If the outside air temperature is 95°F, your vehicle can get to 140°F!
 (1)

 Freezing temperatures aren’t as big of a problem with many foods.
 However, temperature fluctuations are problematic.
 When foods repeatedly freeze and thaw, moisture pockets can form.
 Mold and bacteria then thrive in these wet spots.
 This happens even with low-moisture foods like dehydrated fruits.